stef-writes/iceOS-beta00/docs/schemas/ARCHITECTURE.md

 ## Core Components

 ### 1. Node System
+NOTE: All node logic is handled by AiNode, which supports both deterministic and agentic workflows via the agentic flag.
+There are no other node types at this time.
+If new node types are needed in the future, they can be added as required.
+The agentic flag controls whether a node runs in multi-step (agentic) or single-step (deterministic) mode.
 Currently implemented with:
 - `BaseNode`: Abstract base class defining node interface
 - `AiNode`: Concrete implementation for AI-powered nodes